The Appeal of Buyback Stocks

 You don’t need to be a finance expert to understand the logic behind stock buybacks.
 When a company repurchases its shares from investors, it reduces the available supply, thereby increasing both the relative value of each share and the earnings per share.

 Buybacks were one of the drivers of the remarkable 11-year bull run that followed the Great Recession, adding an estimated $4 trillion to the stock market between early 2009 and early 2020.
-Many companies suspended buybacks during the early months of the COVID-19 pandemic in order to conserve cash, but share repurchases in both the U.S. and Europe have been making a strong return in 2021.
+Many companies suspended buybacks during the early months of the COVID-19 pandemic in order to conserve cash, but share repurchases in both the U.S. and Europe have been making a strong return in 2021 as the economic recovery accelerates.

 Could buybacks offer the same kind of lift to the stock market that they did after the last recession?
 Let’s take a closer look at recent buyback performance in the U.S. and Europe, as well as what to watch out for when assessing investments for your portfolio.